1954

 Focus on the Family founder James Dobson protests the cartoon

 diversity music video "We Are Family" becuase he believed it involved teaching homosexual propaganda to children.
 His statement was picked up and mocked by proggresive new medias, that suggested Dobson thought Spongebob was gay.
-Dobson responded by saying:“The video, which millions of children will soon see, features nearly 100 favorite cartoon characters that kids will instantly recognize...The video itself is innocent enough and does not mention anything overtly sexual.
-Rather, it features the children's cartoon characters singing and dancing along to the popular disco hit "We Are Family."
+Dobson responded by saying:

 But while the video is harmless on its own, I believe the agenda behind it is sinister.
 My brief comments at the FRC gathering were intended to express concern not about SpongeBob or Big Bird or any of their other cartoon friends, but about the way in which those childhood symbols are apparently being hijacked to promote an agenda that involves teaching homosexual propaganda to children."